kubernetes/minikube/site/content/en/docs/handbook/config.md

 ## Runtime configuration

+The default container runtime in minikube is [Docker]({{<ref "/docs/runtimes/docker">}}).

+Depending on specific factors like the driver you choose, there may be recommendations of a preferred container runtime, see [drivers page]({{<ref "/docs/drivers">}}) for details.

-The default container runtime in minikube varies.
-You can select one explicitly by using:
+You can select container runtime explicitly by using:

 ```shell
 minikube start --container-runtime=docker
 ```

-Options available are:
+The available options are:

 * [containerd]({{<ref "/docs/runtimes/containerd">}})
 * [cri-o]({{<ref "/docs/runtimes/cri-o">}})